Codecademy/docs/content/java/concepts/map/terms/replace/replace.md

   - 'paths/computer-science'
 ---

 The `.replaceAll()` method of the [HashMap](https://www.codecademy.com/resources/docs/java/hashmap) class replaces each value in the map with the result of the applied function.
 After the function executes every key is linked to a new value.
+This method was introduced in JAVA 8.
+This method is efficient in terms of space method as it modifies the existing values directly within the HashMap.
+It doesn't create a new HashMap or duplicate the existing one, which means it operates with constant space overhead relative to the number of entries.

 ## Syntax